Divide-By-0/blog/content/posts/quantum.md

 math: true
 ---

-I think this model is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
-Thanks to Aram H and Lev Stambler for comments and discussions.
+I think [this post](https://blog.aayushg.com/posts/quantumcrypto) is a good middle ground between the oversimplified layman-oriented quantum news articles, and the hyper academic quantum computing papers that are hard for a cryptographer to parse.
+Thanks to Aram Harrow, Krishanu Sankar, and Lev Stambler for comments and discussions.
 As the field rapidly evolves, things here may become outdated or wrong.
 Feel free to leave thoughts/comments/corrections on [the hackmd draft of this post](https://hackmd.io/vXWmu5QsSOGVSz9N03LXuQ)!
-This is also a mirror of this [zkresearch post](https://zkresear.ch/t/how-quantum-computers-affect-zk-and-blockchains-how-to-quantum-proof-ethereum/59).
+An old version was previously also posted on [zkresearch](https://zkresear.ch/t/how-quantum-computers-affect-zk-and-blockchains-how-to-quantum-proof-ethereum/59).

 ## What are the powers of a quantum adversary?